Kheirlb/CS320/README.md

 list-ref

-Everything is an object in racket
+Everything is an object in racket...

 ## Lecture 12/3/18